2022 Scottish Borders Council election

 The Scottish Greens won their first ever seat on the council.

 Following the election, an administration was formed with the Conservatives and Independent Councillors Caroline Cochrane, Stuart Marshall, and Watson McAteer.

 Conservative Councillors Euan Jardine from Galashiels & District, and Scott Hamilton from Jedburgh & District, were elected as Leader and Deputy Leader of the Council respectively.
 Independent Councillor Watson McAteer was elected as Convener.

 Results

+Note: "Votes" are the first preference votes.
+The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 4 May 2017.
+This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.